MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/data-platform/designing-xbox-live-experiences.md

 * Most cars collected

 ## Next Steps
 Now that you know how to effectively design Stats, Leaderboards and Achievements, you can now begin to start implementing these in your title.
-The next few sections will describe the end-to-end process starting with configuration on Dev Center.
+The next few sections will describe the end-to-end process starting with configuration in Partner Center.

 See [Player Stats](../leaderboards-and-stats-2017/player-stats.md)